 Digital Displays.
 The College owns and operates digital display monitors on campus.
 Students may contact Campus Life (campuslife@brevard.edu) for more information about use of and marketing on the video screens.
-All submissions are subject to approval by the Associate Dean and are subject to the following:
+All submissions are subject to approval by Campus Life and are subject to the following: